-The Sub Branch meets at the St Marys RSL Club Ltd, cnr.
+The sub-Branch meets at the St Marys Diggers and Band Club, cnr.
 Mamre Rd and Hall St. St Marys, on the 2nd Wednesday of each month (except January) at 1830hrs.

-Advocacy and pension claim activity on behalf of the Sub Branch is also carried out by qualified Pension and Advocacy Officers from the Vietnam Veterans Association, St Marys Outpost.
+Advocacy and pension claim activity on behalf of the sub-Branch is also carried out by qualified Pension and Advocacy Officers from the Vietnam Veterans Association, St Marys Outpost.
 This assistance is available to any Defence Service or ex-Service person, whether they served in Australia or were involved in any conflict, in either the Regular or Reserve Forces.
-Pension Officers are available on Monday, Tuesday, Wednesday and Friday mornings (8am till noon) in the 'station building' at the Train in the grounds of St Marys RSL Club.
+Pension Officers are available on Monday, Tuesday, Wednesday and Friday mornings (8am till noon) in the 'station building' at the Train in the grounds of St Marys Diggers and Band Club.

 Other Community Activities and Proud Achievements:

-St Marys RSL Sub Branch is proud to offer a two-year educational scholarship each year to three qualifying Year 10 students in each of a number of High Schools in the St Marys district.
-Titled, 'Colin Shepherd School Scholarships’, participating schools conduct a competition based around military-related topics agreed with the Sub Branch.
+St Marys RSL sub-Branch is proud to offer a two-year educational scholarship each year to three qualifying Year 10 students in each of a number of High Schools in the St Marys district.
+Titled, 'Colin Shepherd OAM Memorial School Scholarship Program', participating schools conduct a competition based around military-related topics agreed with the sub-Branch.
 The scholarship winners receive a financial award to assist them with their subsequent educational needs, usually into Years 11 and 12.